AmigoCap/ReViVD/annotated_bibliography.md

 [6]	A. Cardinale, Développer des applis innovantes avec Unity: réalité virtuelle et réalité augmentée.
 Anzin: D-Booker éditions, 2017.

 ## Critics of VR Data Visualization
+The blog spot [7] tackles the application of Virtual Reality in data visualization.
+According to the author, there is no advantage of using VR visualization instead of 2D tools to display abstract data.
+Moreover, it could be less effective or event counterproductive.

 [7]	“Visual Business Intelligence – So Far, VR-Enabled Data Visualization is Nonsense.”
 [Online].
 Available: http://www.perceptualedge.com/blog/?p=2865.
 [Accessed: 07-Jan-2019].

 ## Visualization Toolkit